 On the internet, you read some scams practices when taking a taxi from Ezeiza airport to Buenos Aires.
 For example, taxi drivers that don’t turn on their meter, charging you too much, add service costs to the total price.
 Be aware of that.

 The city had a great system for this kind of irregularities.
 A system that calculated your trip from the international airport to Buenos Aires and the price was fixed.
-But, the system is removed due to renovations at Ezeiza airport. 🙁
+But, the system is removed due to renovations at Ezeiza Airport. 🙁

-A taxi ride from Ezeiza airport to Buenos Aires city will cost you around 25 USD / €23.
+A taxi ride from Ezeiza Airport to Buenos Aires City will cost you around 25 USD / €23.

 Read more: things you should know before taking a taxi in Buenos Aires City